truth table: Binary Operations 3

 the test passes. exclusive_disjunction returns

-• I add the third case - where the first input is False and the second input is True, to test_binary.py
+• I add an assertion for the third case, which is when the first input is False and the second input is True, to test_binary.py

 95 def test_exclusive_disjunction(self):